 The Council's assurance arrangements conform with the governance requirements of the CIPFA Statement.
-The Head of Risk Management and Audit Services reported directly to the Assistant Executive Director (Finance) as the Section 151 Officer and reported on a quarterly basis to the Audit Panel and the Greater Manchester Pension Fund Local Board.
+The Head of Risk Management and Audit Services reported directly to the Assistant Director of Finance until September 2017 and the Director of Finance from October 2017 as the Section 151 Officer.
+They also presented on a quarterly basis to the Audit Panel and the Greater Manchester Pension Fund Local Board.
+The Risk Management and Audit Services was also judged to conform to the Public Sector Internal Audit Standards following an External Peer Review conducted by Blackpool and Bolton Councils in accordance with the Memorandum of Understanding approved by all members of the North West Chief Audit Executive Group.